Men in Love Addiction: Yes, Male Love Addicts Are Common

-They reach out for help when in crisis- they turn to close friends, family, or counselors/coaches for support; will express and talk about their pain, thoughts, and feelings- and also will be more honest in answering researches (for example- in depression research).
+Women tend to reach out for help easier when in crisis- they turn to close friends, family, or counselors/coaches for support; they will express and talk about their pain, thoughts, and feelings- and also will be more honest in answering researches (for example- in depression research).

-This is what they have been taught to do in society, since they were small children- they learned it is ok and acceptable to cry out for help and express their pain.
+Generally, this is what they have been taught to do in society since they were small children- they learned it is ok and acceptable to cry out for help and express their pain.

-Men don't grow up with this message- we grew up to be "men"- and being open to our feelings and pain is considered "weak".
-So- Men are much less likely to open up when issues and crises arise.
+Men don't typically grow up with this message in our society- we grew up to be "men"- and being open to our feelings and pain is considered "weak".
+As a result, men are much less likely to open up when personal issues or life crises arise.
 If men do express their issues- pain, feelings, etc. - What is likely to happen?

-My experience- men simply say "come on- suck it up- it's not bad"- "you'll get over it"- or they will avoid the man opening up to him.
+My experience- they feel ashamed, embarrassed, or yes, weak.
+Men will often feel or say "come on- suck it up"- "get over it".
+If a male friend or family member is vulnerable or opens up emotionally, they will likely minimize their feelings and not have much to offer in terms of support.
 And the conversation would probably last 5 minutes.
-We are left in isolation and on our own to deal with internal distress- and this, my friends, is very unhealthy.
+Men are left in isolation and on our own to deal with internal distress- and this, my friends, is very unhealthy.

-Does this mean we men don't have feelings, pain, suffering, longing for connection as women do?
+Does this mean men don't have feelings, pain, suffering, longing for connection as women do?
 I don't think so.
+Of course not.
 We are human.

-The truth is- being a "real man", allowing ourselves to reach out when necessary & to be who we really are - Is STRENGTH
+The truth is- being a "real man", allowing ourselves to have our feelings, to not judge them as good or bad, to reach out when necessary & to be who we really are, Human - Is STRENGTH.